Harry45/Harry45.github.io/_posts/2016-10-17-Gibbs-Sampling.markdown

 </ul></ol>

 <p align="justify">However, notice that we need the conditional distributions.
-The advantage of Gibbs sampling is the that it reduces the need for "tuning" as in the case for the Metropolis-Hastings algorithm.
+The advantage of Gibbs sampling is that it reduces the need for "tuning" as in the case for the Metropolis-Hastings algorithm.
 In particular, the starting point can be guessed or can be found using an optimisation algorithm. </p>

 <h2>Example - Bayesian Linear Regression</h2>